YLu-1258/YLU_blog/_posts/2024-04-22-unit-7-student.md

     * Look back at *Size of the `ArrayList`*.
 What does the code output and why?

-    It looks at the literal size of the list, which is how many elements are present within it, otherwise known as the length.
+    The code outputs the length of the ArrayList which is also the number of total elements within it.
+We can override this method if we use the iterable interface on a class.

     * Look back at *Adding items to an `ArrayList`*.
 What does the code output and why?
 What type of function is `void`, and what will be the return value?

-    Returns the arraylist with all of its elements that were previously added. a void function does not return anything.
+    The arrayList returns all of its previously added elements before the addition of the new item.
+A void function is a function that does not have a return type and thus does not return anything back to the user.

     * Look back at Example 1.
 What two lines did we remove?
 Why?

-    we removed the lines trying to add a double and a boolean to the arraylist, as it was specified to only contain string values.
+    We removed the lines that aimed to add a double and a boolean to the arraylist.
+This is because our arrayList should only accept values that are of the string type and not anything else.

     * If an `ArrayList` is being used as a parameter, what are the only two methods I can use from it?
 What would happen if I tried to use any other methods?

-    you can only use get and size. it will only update the local array in the method and not the actual array.
+    The only two methods that we can really use if an ArraList is passed as a parameter is `get` and `size`.
+THis is because they do not attempt to modify the actual arraylist, but rather only returns attributes about it.
+If we tried to modify the array, the output would not be changed after the array.

 - Using the Hack Helper, write code that will: